10 Amazing Palau Points of Interest You Should Visit When On Palau

 Despite Koror being the largest city in Palau, with around 20,000 inhabitants, it has not been the island’s capital since 2006.
 But: What is the capital of Palau, you might ask?
 An innocuous little town called Melekeok, on the Isle of Babeldaob, the country’s largest island, located 20 km northeast of Koror.
 The city, with its 400 inhabitants is the least populous capital of any sovereign state worldwide.

-Melekeok, Palau’s capital, is the home of Palau’s capital building, the Ngerulmud, the administrative seat of Palau.
+Melekeok, Palau’s capital, is the home of Palau’s capitol building, the Ngerulmud, the administrative seat of Palau.
 It is a most impressive building, maybe a little too grand for such a modest, but lovely town as Melekeok!
 Make sure to take a picture of this almost surreal sight!

 - Location: Melekeok, Babeldaob